9 Campbell Street

 Frequently asked questions

-What is the land size of the house at 9 Campbell Street?
+What is the size of the land parcel for the house at 9 Campbell Street?

-The property sits on a generous 1,919 m² block.
-This provides ample space for gardens, outdoor living or future development.
+The property sits on a 1,919 m² block.
+This provides ample space for the house and any outdoor features you may wish to add

-What main transport routes serve the area around 9 Campbell Street?
+What transport options are available near 9 Campbell Street?

-Bordertown lies on the Dukes Highway and the Melbourne–Adelaide railway line, the principal road and rail corridor between Adelaide and Melbourne.
-The Overland train stops at Bordertown railway station, roughly 1.4 km from the property, and regular bus services connect the town to major cities.
+The property is situated near the Dukes Highway and the Melbourne–Adelaide railway line, providing road and rail links between Adelaide and Melbourne.
+Bordertown railway station is approximately 1.4 km away, and regular bus services run to major regional centres

-The local economy is anchored in agriculture, with extensive cereal cropping and livestock farming.
-The largest employer is the JBS meatworks abattoir, which processes up to 8,000 animals daily.
+Agriculture is the backbone of the local economy, with cereal crops and livestock farming prevalent.
+The largest employer is the JBS meatworks abattoir, which processes thousands of animals daily